I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 This is the nostalgia that surfaced when he watched Medea Benjamin with a hint of jealousy.

-They told the stories of times that they had personally raped, cut off ears, cut off heads, taped wires from portable telephones to human genitals and turned up the power, cut off limbs, blown up bodies,
+He told the stories of times that they had personally raped, cut off ears, cut off heads, taped wires from portable telephones to human genitals and turned up the power, cut off limbs, blown up bodies, randomly shot at civilians, razed villages in a fashion reminiscent of Genghis Khan.

-randomly shot at civilians, raised villages in the fashion reminiscent of Genghis Khan, not isolated incidents, but crimes committed on a day-to-day basis with a full awareness of officers at all levels of command.
+Not isolated incidents, but crimes committed on a day-to-day basis with a full awareness of officers at all levels of command.

-And I was hoping.
+And I was hoping, it may yet happen.

 I'm hoping that Kerry compares Assad to Genghis Khan.

-Yes, my friends, welcome back, Rush Limbaugh having more fun than a human being should be allowed to have.
+Rush Limbaugh, having more fun than a human being should be allowed to have.

 These code pink people are sitting behind the witnesses at these hearings.

-They're holding up their hands are all red, made to look like bloody, and everybody is just ignoring them.
+They're holding up their hands all red, made to look like bloody, and everybody is just ignoring them.